DevelAngel/swayr/README.md

 [![latest release](https://img.shields.io/crates/v/swayr.svg)](https://crates.io/crates/swayr)

-Swayr consists of a demon, and a client.
-The demon `swayrd` records window/workspace creations, deletions, and focus changes using sway's JSON IPC interface.
-The client `swayr` offers subcommands, see `swayr --help`, and sends them to the demon which executes them.
+Swayr consists of a daemon, and a client.
+The `swayrd` daemon records window/workspace creations, deletions, and focus changes using sway's JSON IPC interface.
+The `swayr` client offers subcommands, see `swayr --help`, and sends them to the daemon which executes them.

 ### <a id="swayr-commands">Swayr commands</a>